My entrepreneurial story: How I became a successful Squarespace web designer

 I took a full 3 week holiday back in Canada with my boyfriend this summer and then hung out there for 2 months again while spending time with family and friends and working online.

-Yesterday I outlined exactly what students have been asking and therefore what I want to teach, module by module and I cannot say just how excited I am to teach it!
+I basically outlined exactly what students have been asking and therefore what I want to teach, module by module and I’m so excited to teach it!

 Why am I so excited to teach it?
 Because . . .